myltik/azure-docs.ru-ru/articles/iot-hub/iot-hub-gateway-device-management.md

 <properties
- pageTitle="Включение управляемых устройств за шлюзом IoT | Microsoft Azure" description="Раздел руководства с использованием шлюза IoT, созданного с помощью пакета SDK для шлюза, а также устройств, управляемых центром IoT." services="iot-hub" documentationCenter="" authors="chipalost"
+ pageTitle="Enable managed devices behind an IoT gateway | Microsoft Azure" description="Guidance topic using an IoT Gateway created using the Gateway SDK along with devices managed by IoT Hub." services="iot-hub" documentationCenter="" authors="chipalost"